philrz/super/docs/commands/super-db.md

 sources vary based on level.

-For example, a list of pools with configuration data can be obtained in the Super JSON format as follows:
+For example, a list of pools with configuration data can be obtained in the SUP format as follows:
 ```
 super db query -Z "from :pools"
 ```